ChaoXiao26/CSU-CS314-Spring2021/reports/sprint5.md

 ### Filter tour

 In this epic, we will need to allow user to find and view a subset of the tour or search results when they get long, including let the user enter a search string and show only a portion of the tour or search results for matching item(s).
+### Save tour
+We will continue to work on this epic carried over from last sprint.
+The user would like to save their tour and map.
+The user is currently able to save their Tour in csv and JSON formats.
+To complete this epic we need to implement a function to save the map in SVG and KML formats.

 ## Metrics